PVKonovalov/topogrid/README.md

 }
 ```
 ### NodeCanBePoweredBy
-Get an array of nodes id with the type of equipment "Power", from which the specified node can be powered regardless of the current electrical state (On/Off) of the circuit breakers
+Get an array of nodes id with the type of equipment "Power", from which the specified node can be powered regardless of the current 'switchState'  (On/Off) of the circuit breakers
 ```go
 for _, node := range nodes {
   poweredBy, err := topology.NodeCanBePoweredBy(node.Id)